department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/kubernetes-onboarding-template.md

 ---
 name: Application Onboarding Template
 about: For onboarding a software application to the Platform's delivery infrastructure (EKS, Kubernetes)
-title: '[Insert app name here] - Application onboarding infrastructure request'
+title: "[Insert app name here] - Application onboarding infrastructure request"
-labels: 'operations, devops, eks, kubernetes, infrastructure, infrastructure-request'
+labels: devops, eks, infrastructure, infrastructure-request, operations
 assignees: ''

 ---

 ## Summary
 The purpose of this template is to capture requirements for onboarding a software application to the Platform's delivery infrastructure.